dinabandhuk/samrakshak/README.md

 Step3: Obtain the 3d model and other necessary assets
 Step4: Use the models and assets for archival, AR, AutoCad, VR, blender,etc

+# TODO
+- [ ] Serve the models from a file server.
+[HFS](https://github.com/rejetto/hfs) is a good choice since it's in the node ecosystem, as is this project.
+- [ ] Replace NodeODM with another high performance backend.
+- [ ] Store the references and file detail in mongodb, and files / assets in file server.
+The server must have some kind of authorization for verification of user access permissions
+- [ ] Phase out GridFS because it's slow as a sloth and the glb mimetype for files retreived from mongo gridfs is not recognized as 3d file so AR does not work for those files.
+AR works for files served as static files.
+This is the motivation to use static server over blob store.

 References.
 \[1\] [https://nepalitimes.com/here-now/kathmandu-s-temple-restoration-after-1934-quake](https://nepalitimes.com/here-now/kathmandu-s-temple-restoration-after-1934-quake)
 \[2\] [https://www.nps.gov/crps/CRMJournal/Winter2008/article4.html](https://www.nps.gov/crps/CRMJournal/Winter2008/article4.html)